 kubectl create deployment nginx --image=nginx

-The above command will create a Deployment named nginx
+The above command will create a Deployment named nginx with a single Pod running the

-image.
+nginx image.
 You can check the status of Deployment and Pods:

 $ kubectl get deployments